Colourful Norwich skyline illustration

 Postfix From Rewrite

-Quick article about re-writing the from address from postfix Add the following to main.cf
+Quick article about re-writing the from address from postfix.
+First install the libsasl2-modules.

 sender_canonical_classes = envelope_sender, header_sender